gdyrrahitis/bpost-aspnetcore-angular/README.md

-# ASP.NET Core authentication - Securing Angular client using JWT bearer tokens
+# Build a secure Angular client using ASP.NET Core and OAuth